In order to build great digital experiences, there needs to be an airtight handoff between design and development teams.

 When you add components to your artboards/frames and publish them into Zeplin, you can access the details of your components on the right panel while inspecting your screens.
 Also, you can see all the components used on a screen!

 In addition, Zeplin can now highlight components across screens of a project and show a list of them per screen.
-So that you can do your final check after you publish your designs to Zeplin and be sure that everything is just fine!
+This way, you can do your final check after you publish your designs to Zeplin and be sure that everything is just fine!

 Flows